icwells/compOncDB/README.md

 	--config="config.txt"  Path to config.txt (Default is in bin directory).
 	-l, --level="Species"	Taxonomic level of taxon (or entries in taxon file)(default = Species).
 	-t, --taxa="nil"		Name of taxonomic unit to extract data for or path to file with single column of units.
-	--common				Indicates that common species name was given for taxa.
 	--count					Returns count of target records instead of printing entire records.
 	-e, --eval="nil"	 Searches tables for matches (table is automatically determined) ('column operator value'; valid operators: != = <= >= > <; wrap statement in quotation marks and seperate multiple statements with commas).
 	--table="nil"		Perform operations on this table only.